-Please note: we strongly suggest that organizations do not use BYOB at events.
-However, we do understand that it is "easier" and that organizations may host them even if we say not to.
-In order to keep BYOB events as safe as possible for all involved, all policies under "Guidelines for service of alcohol at all events" must be followed in addition to the following:
+Please note: Student Engagement and Campus Life strongly suggest that organizations do not use BYOB at events.
+However,we do understand that it is "easier" and that organizations may host them even if we say not to.
+In order to keep BYOB events as safe as possible for all involved, all policies under "Guidelines for service of alcohol at all events" must be followed in addition to thefollowing: